komoot/photon/README.md

 Can I change the photon URL I'm testing against?

     py.test --photon-url http://photon.komoot.de/api/

+### Adding metrics

+We support python, CSV and YAML format.

+Before creating a new file, check that there isn't a one that can host the test you want to add.

+*How do I name my file?* Just make it start with `test_`, and chose the right extension according to the format you want to use: `.py`, `.csv` or `.yml`.

+*Where do I save my file?* Chose the right geographical area, and if you create a new area remember to create all levels, like `france/iledefrance/paris`.

+#### Python

+They are normal python tests.
+Just check that you have two utils in `base.py`:
+`search` and `assert_search` that can do a lot for you.

+#### CSV

+One column are mandatory: `query`, where you store the query you make.
+Then you can add as many `expected_xxx` columns you want, according to what you want to test.
+For example, to test the name in the result, you will store the expected value in the column `expected_name`; for an `osm_id` it will be `expected_osm_id`, and so on.
+Optional columns:
+* `limit`: decide how many results you want to look at for finding your result (defaul: 1)
+* `lat`, `lon`: if you want to add a center for the search
+* `comment`: if you want to take control of the ouput of the test in the command line

 ## Licence
 _Photon_ software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)